 - About Us

-Primordial Shift is an installation dealing with the implications of genetic modification of corn.
+Primordial Shift is an installation dealing with the implications of the genetic modification of corn.

 In the 20th Century, a paradigm shift occurred in genetics, when scientists discovered how to unravel genetic code; the genetic code itself, DNA; and the commodification of GMOs and the positive and negative implications for consumers.